 - The driver puts his/her foot on the brake pedal.

 - The gear selector is moved to P, N, or R position.

-- The driver sets the adaptive cruise control or Pilot Assist to standby mode.
+- The driver sets Pilot Assist in standby mode.

 Automatic activation of parking brake

 The Parking brake is applied if the function is holding the car stationary with the foot brake and:

 - The driver opens the door or takes off his/her seatbelt.

 - The function has kept the car stationary for more than approx. 10 minutes.

 - The brakes have overheated.